FinEredium1/Bubbles/README.md

 Welcome to Bubbles.

-Run the program and uou can make bubbles by clicking on the screen and pop them by pressing 'D'.
+Run the program and you can make bubbles by clicking on the screen and pop them by pressing 'D'.
 A whole lotta Bubbles!!!